digital-asset/contingent-claims/docs/Lifecycling.md

 - the contract becoming equivalent to the `Zero` contract (e.g. if the probability of the condition within a `When` node becoming `True` is zero)

 Event dates related to `When` and `Until` conditions are modelled as stopping times of stochastic processes: these processes need to be continuously observed in order to determine when the event occurs.
 An exception to this are cases where the next event date is a deterministic time, for instance when using the condition `t ≥ t_1`: in this case, even before `t_1` we know that `t_1` will be an event date.

-### Upper bound for the expiry date

-TODO: describe cases when an upper bound to the expiry date of the contract is deterministically known.

 ### Desirable features of a lifecycle functionality